 Criteria for Agency Membership

-- Must be an established and ongoing feeding program, in operation for a period of at least three months and serving the needy at minimum monthly.
+- Must be an established and ongoing feeding program, in operation for a period of at least three months and serving the needy at least twice a month.
 The program must serve a clientele, the majority of which is low income.
 Municipalities are ineligible.
 Written guidelines for distribution must be submitted with The Greater Boston Food Bank application.

 - Must be a public charitable organization with a Federal Non-Profit Tax Exempt Status under Section 501(c)(3) of the Internal Revenue Code of 1986, as amended.